 Ridge is known for their terroir-driven wines, a characteristic that, even with ambient yeasts, applies more readily to red than rosé wine due primarily to the minimal skin contact time entailed in rosé winemaking.
 Hoesch brought this terror-driven focus home and strives to produce wines that reflect the terroir of the overall domaine but also the individual plots within the property.

 Over the years, Hoesch has identified about 30 different blocks of vines on the property, each determined by grape variety as well as terroir-related factors, particularly soil.
 Each of these blocks is harvested separately, fermented in tanks separately, and aged in barrels separately.
 Hoesch uses new and used barrels typically from four coopers—François Freres, Taransaud, Boutes, Nadalié—and, as of this year, has begun to use stainless steel tanks, too, to ensure a good balance of the purity of the wine and the oak.
 More recently, Hoesch has begun experimenting with using larger barrels for Grenache and smaller barrels for Syrah, Merlot, and Cabernet Sauvignon.
 Wines stay in these barrels between 14 and 24 months with the goal of “integrating the oak into the wine” (rather than “the wine integrated into the oak.”)
 There are no rules, Hoesch said, as they are still experimenting.

 “Only at the end do we decide what to blend and sometimes we do pure wine out of one block,” Hoesch said.
 “It is better because for each block, you can ferment exactly as you want for the wine,” he said, adding that he changes every year.

 It should be clear to even the most casual reader that Hoesch is a detail-oriented winemaker—exceptional winemakers usually are—who knows exactly what he wants his wines to be (when they are bottled and 20 years hence).
-When the contrast between his vision for Richeaume wines and what he was legally able to do within the Côtes de Provence appellation system, Hoesch resigned from the appellation in favor of a “second tier” classification–subject to fewer regulations–called Indication Geographique Protégée (IGP).
+When the contrast between his vision for Richeaume wines and what he was legally able to do within the Côtes de Provence appellation system became too great, Hoesch resigned from the appellation in favor of a “second tier” classification–subject to fewer regulations–called Indication Geographique Protégée (IGP).